airbytehq/airbyte/docs/using-airbyte/getting-started/oss-quickstart.md

 ## What's next

 Congratulations!
-You have a fully-functional instance of Airbyte running locally.
-Time to take Airbyte for a spin.
+You have a fully functional instance of Airbyte running locally.

 ### Move data

 In Airbyte, you move data from [sources](./add-a-source) to [destinations](./add-a-destination.md).
-The relationship between sources and destination is called a [connection](./set-up-a-connection.md).
-Try moving some data on your local instance!
+The relationship between a source and a destination is called a [connection](./set-up-a-connection.md).
+Try moving some data on your local instance.

 ### Deploy Airbyte

-If you want to scale data movement in your organization, you eventually need to move Airbyte off your local machine.
-You can use a cloud provider like AWS, Google Cloud, or Azure.
+If you want to scale data movement in your organization, you probably need to move Airbyte off your local machine.
+You can deploy to a cloud provider like AWS, Google Cloud, or Azure.
 You can also use a single node like an AWS EC2 virtual machine.
 See the [deployment guide](../../deploying-airbyte/) to learn more.

 ## Uninstall Airbyte